Fair Labor Standards Act of 1938: Exemptions

 The Fair Labor Standards Act sets minimum wage, overtime pay, recordkeeping, and child labor standards, but certain employees may be exempt.
 The exemptions include executive, administrative, professional, computer employee, and outside sales exemptions.

+Exemptions are determined using multiple factors.
+However, one of the most prominent factors about whether or not an employee is exempt comes from how the specific employee is paid.
+If the employee is paid a salary, rather than an hourly compensation, that employee is exempt because their pay does not depend on the number of hours worked.
+Therefore, they can work above the 40-hour full-time limit, and still not receive overtime pay.

 Tipping

 Under the Fair Labor Standards Act, an employer has to pay each employee the minimum wage, unless the employee is "engaged in an occupation in which the employee customarily and regularly receives more than $30 a month in tips".
 If the employee's wage does not equal minimum wage, including tips, the employer must make up the difference.
 However, the employee must be allowed to keep all tips, either individually or through a tip pool.
 A tip pool may also contain only "employees who customarily and regularly receive tips".
 "The phrase 'customarily and regularly' signifies a frequency which must be greater than occasional, but which may be less than constant."

 While the nomenclature of a job title is not dispositive, the job of "busboy" is explicitly validated for tip-pool inclusion by an authoritative source.
 "A busboy performs an integral part of customer service without much direct interaction, but he does so in a manner visible to customers. ...
 Thus, for a service bartender to be validly included in a tip pool, he must meet this minimal threshold in a manner sufficient to incentivize customers to 'customarily and regularly' tip in recognition" of his services (though he need not receive the tips directly).